- Table of contents

-For the past five years the notorious RaidForums had been one, if not the main pillar of the cybercriminals industry, serving many purposes, while the main purview of this forum was exclusive leaked databases.
+For the past five years the notorious RaidForums had been one, if not the main pillar of the cybercriminals industry, serving many purposes, but the main activity of this forum was exclusively leaked databases.
 Towards the end of February, RaidForums was seized by the authorities and officially closed on April 12 by the FBI and its main owner was arrested.

-With hundreds of thousands of consumers and threat actors looking for a new platform to share their leaks, a new deep-web leak site, Breached.co, threw down its challenge for the title of next most popular platform for leaks and databases exchange, and took over RaidForum’s legacy.
+With hundreds of thousands of consumers and threat actors looking for a new platform to share their leaks, a new deep-web leak site, Breached.co, threw down its challenge for the title of next most popular platform – the new RaidForums 2.0 – for leaks and databases exchange, and took over RaidForum’s legacy.